ramstorm/midicloro/README.md

 * Retrig is the default mono mode behavior (note-off first, then note-on).
 * Legato (note-on first, then note-off for the old note) can be enabled by sending *chord mode MIDI CC* value 0-7 when chord mode already is OFF (another value 0-7 toggles back to retrig).
 The *chord mode CC* is used here to spare another CC from being occupied by MIDIcloro.

-**Improved Gameboy and Arduinoboy note stability**: Mono mode together with a custom version of the Arduinoboy software can solve problems with missing notes which you might notice when sending MIDI on multiple channels from the Gameboy.
+**Improved Gameboy and Arduinoboy note stability**: Mono mode together with a custom version of the Arduinoboy software can solve problems with missing notes which you might notice when sending MIDI on multiple channels from the Gameboy (in my case about 1 in every 30-50 notes was dropped out before, but with this fix it almost never happens).
 * Upload this to your Arduinoboy: https://github.com/ledfyr/ab-midiout-lite
 * Enable mono mode on the MIDIcloro input port connected to the Arduinoboy.
-* Note stability is improved mainly by relieving the Arduino from sending note-off when notes overlap.
-Other modes and LED flashing etc are also stripped away.
+* Note stability is improved mainly by relieving the Arduino from sending note-off on consecutive notes.
+Other modes than MIDI out are removed along with LED flashing and more.

 ## Gameboy examples